 Disclosures for workers’ compensation.

 Iowa’s Mental Health Privacy Law is very restrictive regarding disclosures of mental health information without a signed voluntary authorization from the Individual or the Individual’s legal representative.
 Contact the Privacy Officer any time that a request is made to disclose mental health information without a signed authorization form.
-Additionally, review the Iowa Laws Providing Greater Protections Policy for further information on additional protections under Iowa law for various information.
+Additionally, review the Iowa Laws Requiring Greater Protections Policy for further information on additional protections under Iowa law for various information.

 Core Elements for Authorizations